Matzefritz/HiWonder_MentorPi/README.md

 ### Test the Camera from a Remote Computer (a bit more advanced)
 Viewing the video feed from a remote computer is not as straight forward.
 While all `ROS2` topics published by one machine are visible by all machines running `ROS2` in the same network by default, displaying the raw video stream on a remote machine is not generally possible (bandwidth limitation).
 Instead, the `/ascamera/camera_publisher/rgb0/image_compressed` topic published by the `camera_node` is utilized.
-By running a decompressing node on the receiving machine, we can decompress the compressed image on the receiving machine and then display this decompressed image.
+By running a decompresser node on the receiving machine, we can decompress the compressed image on the receiving machine and then display this decompressed image.

 **Requirements** for streaming the video feed to a different computer in the same network:
 - The receiving computer needs to run `ROS2` (preferably `ROS2 Jazzy`)
-- A basic `ROS2` workspace needs to be setup on the receiving computer with the `image_decompressor` package installed (The package can be downloaded from this repository)
+- A basic `ROS2` workspace needs to be setup on the receiving computer with the `image_decompressor` package installed (The package can be downloaded from this repository).
-- Both, the Raspberry Pi 5 and the receiving computer need to be connected to the same network (Eduroam does not work)
+- Both, the Raspberry Pi 5 and the receiving computer need to be connected to the same network (Eduroam does not work).

 **Setting up the Connection**
 1. Launch the `camera` node on the Raspberry Pi 5:
 ```bash